 Pathways to success

-To Pablo Borbón, Product Manager for Moodlerooms, a successful CBE program implementation should follow five steps.
+To Pablo Borbón, Product Manager for Moodlerooms, a successful CBE program implementation usually involves these five components:

 To Wade Weichel, the key for developing a successful CBE program is to have a plan and for all the people involved to come together at the very beginning.
 “It is also important to meet early with the technologists, the IT team, and to think about leveraging the resources that the institution already have.”

 For a CBE program to succeed, there are specific attributes for each role involved in the process.
 “Instructors and learners have the main role because they are the ones that really take ownership of the CBE initiative in terms of learning,” says Pablo Borbón.

 To Borbón, instructors should provide the materials, offer feedback, and facilitate learning through courses, activities, and contents.
 Weichel also points out that educators need to be more flexible to support students who are in different places at different times.
 “The role of the educator can shift in terms of coaching individuals or smaller groups of students who are working on developing a particular competency, and assisting those students enhancing that mastery,” he says.

 Learners should be able to identify their own gaps and needs so they can be successful with what they are trying to achieve.
 “We’ve seen that CBE is best suited for learners who are older, or more self-directed, or have some workplace experience, because their expectations for their learning experience are slightly different, whereas a more traditional student would perhaps desire more structure,” says Weichel.

 Regarding the organizations or institutions, according to Borbón, they are responsible for getting the project in place, identifying the right model, its importance and its impact, studying the expectations, communicating with all of the stakeholders, managing changes, and establishing the best practices to adopt.